lorenzwalthert/strcode/README.md

 Overview
 --------

-We suggest three levels of granularity in code structuring.
+We suggest three levels of granularity for code structuring.
 Of course, higher-level blocks can contain lower-level blocks.

 -   level 1 sections, which are high-level blocks that can be separated as follows